AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

               * For the Cookies attribute, name the custom message `cookies`.

-           1. Enter the external_segment_key that was included in the segment-mapping data in [Step 2](#map-data). <!-- Is the field named "external_segment_key"?
+           1. In the option to create a custom field, in the Source Key field, enter the External Segment Key that was included in the segment-mapping data in [Step 2](#map-data). <!-- Is the field named "external_segment_key"?
 If not, what is the field name? -->

               DSP will use this key to populate your segment.